Joanna Hogg: Film

-Radio

-In 2015 Hogg directed Harold Pinter's unproduced film screenplay adaptation of the short story by Karen Blixen "The Dreaming Child" for Radio 4, adapting the screenplay with producer Laurence Bowen.
-It starred Lydia Leonard, who worked with Hogg on Archipelago and Bertie Carvel.

 Gallery curation

 In October 2015 Hogg co-curated the retrospective exhibition of film maker Chantal Akerman's installation work, "Chantal Akerman NOW", at the Ambika P3 Gallery.
 This was the culmination of a two-year-long retrospective of Akerman's work she had programmed with Adam Roberts, with whom she founded the cinema collective A Nos Amours in 2011.
 The collective is "dedicated to programming over-looked, under-exposed or especially potent cinema".
-In an interview, Hogg said that 'A new generation is growing up who actually don't know the work of directors like Tarkovsky', as a major motivation behind establishing the collective.
+In an interview, Hogg said that "A new generation is growing up who actually don't know the work of directors like Tarkovsky", as a major motivation behind establishing the collective.

 Influences and style

 Hogg's style is influenced by European and Asian directors such as Eric Rohmer and Yasujirō Ozu, using extended takes and minimal camera movement.
 She takes the unusual approach of casting a mixture of actors and non-professional actors in her films, such as the landscape painter Christopher Baker in Archipelago.
 Her depiction of unarguably middle-class characters has prompted some commentators to see her work as spearheading a new type of social realism in British film.

-In an interview with Vogue in 2021, Hogg mentioned women directors Chloe Zhao and Mia Hansen-Løve as two friends and inspirations for her productions.